webszyk/DobryMiodek/readme.md

 # Projekt DobryMiodek 🍯
 Live demo: [Pasieka Dobry Miodek](https://karlasz.github.io/DobryMiodek/index)

-DobryMiodek is a fictional website for a honey shop.
+DobryMiodek is a layout website for a honey shoper.
 It features a clean and friendly design focused on promoting natural products, particularly different varieties of honey.
 This project demonstrates a single-page product showcase layout with engaging visuals and responsive design.

 🌼 Features
 Scrollable, one-page layout